Fantasy of Flight: Partial closing

 On March 4, 2014, Fantasy of Flight announced that it would close to the public after April 6, 2014, but continue to stage private events.
 It further announced that it would reopen to the public in late 2014 as a scaled-down museum, with reduced admission prices, while it simultaneously begin to design and build the main facility into more of a destination attraction that would appeal to a wider audience rather than just aviation aficionados.
 To accomplish this, it had been talking with a former senior vice president of Universal Resorts Worldwide since 2013.
 Following the announcement, the museum experienced an increased number of visitors.

-On January 30, 2015, it opened a exhibition with a small selection of aircraft while the facility is upgraded for a future reopening.
+On January 30, 2015, it opened an exhibition with a small selection of aircraft while the facility is upgraded for a future reopening.

 By mid-2020 the facility was struggling to attract visitors.

+As it was in need of restoration, the museum took down the DC-3 that had been mounted next to I-4 in 2024.

+The museum broke ground on a new hangar on 6 November 2025.